Best Solar Companies of 2026

 Understanding the installation process is important to knowing what you should expect.

-1. Initial consultation: When you start contacting solar installers for quotes, some may show you satellite images of your home at different times of the day.
-They use these pictures to demonstrate which sides of your home get the most sunlight.
+1. Initial consultation: Some installers might show you satellite images of your home at different times of the day.
+These pictures to demonstrate which sides of your home get the most sunlight.

-2. Site assessment: The installer often conducts a physical or remote (using satellite imagery) assessment of your property.
-The installer evaluates your roof's orientation, size, shading and condition.
+2. Site assessment: The installer evaluates your roof's orientation, size, shading and condition.
 These assessments provide an overview of your property's overall solar potential.

 3. System design: The installer then designs a solar system for your property and provides a detailed proposal based on the site assessment and your energy needs.
 This proposal should include the system size (in kilowatts), estimated energy production, cost, potential savings and return on investment.

 4. Panel installation: After you secure your permits, your solar company begins the installation process.
-Local installers often have in-depth knowledge of local building codes and practices that help ensure smooth installation.
-This process typically takes a few days but can vary based on the system's size and complexity.
+This part typically takes a few days but can vary based on the system's size and complexity.

 5. Final inspection: Once the solar system is installed, it needs to be inspected by local authorities and the utility company (if grid-tied) to ensure it meets all regulations.
 After inspections, the system can be commissioned, and you can start generating solar power.